universalanalogue/fulmination/README.md

 1) Will probably work with all the freebsd instructions, however I lack a MAC, so I can't test it

+# whats new in V1.5.00

+why v1.5.00.
+The jump in version is due to me backporting all of the changes from v2.0.00 of the engine, that didn't break general compatablity and requiring big rewrites, hence why that version of the engine is 2.0.00.

+Unified Logic Cells.
+Large blocks of similar cells that have been combined.

+Massivly overhauled overlays performance.

+Massivly implemented overlays to reduce duplicate graphical entries.

+General efficiency things

+Lots of bugs fixed.

+Probably more added.

 # General Disclaimer
 >Disclaimer of engine inefficiencies

-This game uses the 1.0 version of the engine.
+<s> This game uses the 1.0 version of the engine.
 Bugs and general story things I am willing to work on or fix as needed.
 It will not recive Feature updates such as streamlined inventory module, or updated overlays module.
 The game received 6 months more of feature updates to get it to